Bright-04/IS-Lab02-02FIE-22110065/22110065_NguyenNhatQuang.md

 ![image](img/2.7.png)

-## Step 4: Send the encrypted message to the client.
+## Step 3: Send the encrypted message to the client.

-The server will send the encrypted message to the client's address, which also changed half-way during the lab.
+The public key was securely transmitted between machines using `netcat`, demonstrating a fundamental principle of public-key infrastructure (PKI).

 First, the client must be listening on port 4445, then the server can send the file.